AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 });
 ```

 Besides the usual SWC imports, everything must be wrapped by a callback invoked when the `addOnUISdk` module is `ready`—which also means we can switch the first SDK status light to green.
-Please note that `toggleStatus()` must be available to both the iframe and the Authoring Sandbox: declaring the `iframeApi` constant first (lines 18-21) and passing it to `exposeApi()` later allows me to call it (line 21).
+Please note that `toggleStatus()` must be available to both the iframe and the Document Sandbox: declaring the `iframeApi` constant first (lines 18-21) and passing it to `exposeApi()` later allows me to call it (line 21).

 ```js
 // ❌ _in this case_ it's the wrong syntax choice!